 Twenty-Blue squinted his eyes and tilted his head, “A name?
 I thought only Females had names.”

-“Once we all had names,” said FF, rolling over on his side with a grunt, slowly nodding towards sleep.
+“Once we all had names,” said FF.
+He rolled over onto his side with a grunt, slowly nodding towards sleep.
 “Once we all walked together, both Females and Males.
 We shared meals, we shared ideas and stories… we even shared homes.
 We built individual fortresses to protect what was called a Family.
 The man lived with the Female and his child as a unit.
 It was called Love.”

 “Then the Warming came, right?” asked Twenty Blue, eager to show off his knowledge of history.

-The “Second Stager’s” or the “S.S.” were treated the best out of all the Process in the Bank.
-They had the freshest vegetables, there was no limitations on water consumption, they had the biggest bunk quarters, they were the strongest, they were the fastest and they were the most physically fit in all of the compound.
+The “Second Stagers”, or the “S.S.”, were treated the best out of all the Process in the Bank.
+They had the freshest vegetables, there were no limitations on water consumption, they had the biggest bunk quarters, they were the strongest, they were the fastest and they were the most physically fit in all of the compound.

 Blue had heard rumors that some of the Second Stagers, behind the closed doors of their bunk quarters, would put their organ in the mouth of another Process to simulate that moment of extreme pleasure felt during extraction, but FF said he didn’t know anything about that and wouldn’t speak on the matter much further.

-On no particular day, usually about once a month for the last year, Natalie would come into his bunk quarters after FF had gone for breakfast and in that time, about an hour or so, she did things to him that Blue had to promise to never speak about.
+On no particular day, usually about once a month for the last year, Natalie would come into his bunk quarters after FF had gone for breakfast.
+In that time, about an hour or so, she did things to him that Blue had to promise to never speak about.
 Like the rumors he had heard about the male Process putting their organ in the mouth of another to simulate the sensation during extraction, Natalie let him put his organ in her mouth for the very same purpose.
 And once his organ was prepped and swollen, she grabbed it with her hand and inserted it between her legs.
-This feeling, to be able to press inside a Female in such a way, was a discovery Blue wanted to share with everyone but, regrettably, that was something he could not do.
-To do the things that she had done, to a Process, was considered sick, perverted, unlawful and unforgiveable by the Females.
+This feeling, to be able to press inside a Female in such a way, was a discovery Blue wanted to share with everyone.
+Regrettably, that was something he could not do.
+To do the things that she had done, to a Process, was considered sick, perverted, unlawful and unforgivable by the Females.